Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 * WooCommerce: v3.4.0 or higher (old features are ditched) and the actual support is set much higher.
 * WordPress: v5.5.
 It has supported, and probably will, older releases but it is highly recommended to upgrade ASAP in that case.
-* Do not run anything lower than PHP 5.6.20.
-WordPress recommends 7.4 or greater.

 ### NEWS AND UPDATES